electrikmilk/cherri/language/statements.md

 }
 ```

+If statements are not required to contain the else statement, but do require the ending curly brace as in other
+languages.

 The first operand of the if statement must be a variable.
 The second can optionally be a variable.

 ### Conditional Operators